 fBSUoSTOTs = forecast of remaining balancing costs for the number of Settlement Days s remaining in the Fixed Price Period.
 The Company would use reasonable endeavours to consult on this value, pursuant to Paragraph 14.31.16.

-fTQMs = forecast of the total Transmission Connected Site BM Unit Metered Volume for the number of Settlement Days s remaining in the Fixed Price Period
+fTQMs = forecast of the total TQM for the number of Settlement Days s remaining in the Fixed Price Period

 fSGQMs = forecast of the total Gross Demand BM Unit Volume for the number of Settlement Days s remaining in the Fixed Price Period